ssgsa-us/ssgsa.us/README.md

       ```
         git push origin <branch name>
       ```
-   - Create a pull request to this repository and mention the issue (if required)
+   - Create a pull request to this repository and mention the respective github issue.
+   - Title the pull request with a short description which explains the changes you made.
+   - Wait for the pull request to be reviewed by a maintainer.
+   - Make changes to the pull request if the reviewing maintainer recommends them.
+   - Celebrate your success after your pull request is merged!